 Are you all set for an intrauterine device that gives you the feeling you are getting initiated into a slightly strange contraceptive club?
 Well, before you may begin dreaming about your life with an IUD, there is still at least one choice to make – hormonal or copper.
-You may talk to your private gynaecologists at our London clinic who will help with what you should know about this kind of birth control
+You may talk to your private gynaecologists at Gynae Clinic in London who will help with what you should know about this kind of birth control

 1. Copper IUD changes environment in the uterus to make it toxic to eggs and sperm – ParaGard is a T-shaped plastic device that fits snugly within your uterus like other IUDs.
 The difference is that though hormonal IUDs produce progestin, ParaGard has copper wire coiled around it.
 The copper creates an inflammatory reaction that interferes with egg fertilization, sperm movement and implantation, thus preventing pregnancy.

 2. Use ParaGard to prevent pregnancy for almost 10 years – ParaGard is the essence of “set it and forget it” kind of birth control that provides protection against pregnancy for a long time.
 By comparison, hormonal IUDs Kyleena and Mirena are suggested for almost five years, Lilettais is recommended for nearly four years and Skyla for up to three years.

 3. Copper IUD is more than 99 percent effective to avoid pregnancy – As per the research, it has been found that copper IUD does not work for only 0.8 percent of time.
 This comes to 1 amongst 100 women becoming pregnant in the first year when they use copper IUD, which has greater success rate.
 Unlike the birth control methods that you need to take, you really do not need to do anything with copper IUD than getting it inserted.